psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 elk@stack:/usr/share/logstash$ sudo systemctl start logstash.service
 ```

 Voilà.
 Netflow and syslogs in Kibana from pfSense.
+Another congratulations is in order! :)

 <img src="{{site.url}}/docs/linux/img/ELK-stack-on-Ubuntu-with-pfSense-2.png" style="display: block; margin: auto;" />

+## Securing our Elastic Stack
 ### Enable HTTPS on Kibana
-You are able to access the Kibana interface via HTTPS by setting `server.sssl.enable` to true in `kibana.yml` configuration file.
+You are able to access the Kibana interface via https by setting `server.sssl.enable` to true in `kibana.yml` configuration file.
 To be able to do so, you have to create your certificates.

 Generate a key with a pass-phrase:
 ```bash